 You also have the right to file a complaint with the CNIL, either online at https://www.cnil.fr or via post at CNIL – 3 Place de Fontenoy – TSA 80715 – 75334 PARIS CEDEX 07.

-The User’s consent is valid for 13 months.
-At the end of this period, the information banner relating to Cookies will be displayed again to reobtain the User’s consent.
+At the end of the User’s consent validity period, the information banner relating to Cookies will be displayed again to reobtain the User’s consent.

 The same applies if the User clicks the link in the information banner to set Cookies and if necessary, refuses the storage of Cookies.